-Found 0 - 10 results of 21 programs matching keyword "viewing an eclipse safely"
+Found 0 - 10 results of 25 programs matching keyword "viewing an eclipse safely"

+At the time, Webcasting technology was in its infancy, and this first live Webcast ever of a solar eclipse broke existing records for the number of viewers.
+Watch the archived Webcast here, or just click on the images below for still photos of eclipse highlights.
 Watch the beginning of Venus’s transit across the disk of the sun, one of the rarest astronomical events.
 Watch the conclusion of Venus’s 6.5-hour journey across the disk of the sun, one of the rarest astronomical events.
 Senior Exploratorium Scientist, Paul Doherty demonstrates how you can make your own sun viewer.
 You can safely view sunspots, eclipses and transits with this equipment that you may have laying around the house!

 To learn more about the upcoming Transit of Venus visit: http://www.exploratorium.edu/venus/question3.html Astronomer Dr. Isabel Hawkins's journey to the stars began with two chance moments of enchantment with celestial bodies in her native Argentina.
 Inspired by the mystery of the sky, she went on to study physics and astronomy in California and then to work for 20 years as a research astronomer at UC Berkeley.
 Now retired from research and devoted to inciting a love of the stars and sky in young people, Dr. Hawkins reflects on her own initial moments of inspiration, on sharing her love of stars with others, and on how astronomy can, and should, remind us of our connection to one another, under a canopy of mystery.